nus-cs2103/website-base/admin/project-constraints.md

 <span id="constraint-cli">

+* {{ show_recommendation("Recommendation-CLI-First") }} Following from the _Constraint-Typing-Preferred_, if the app is optimized for the target user (graded under the _product design_ criterion), ==a user who can type fast should be able to accomplish most tasks faster via CLI, compared to a hypothetical GUI-only version of the app.== %%For example, adding a new entity via the CLI should be faster than entering the same data through a GUI form.%%<br>
-* {{ show_recommendation("Recommendation-CLI-First") }} As per _Constraint-Typing-Preferred_, the input to the app needs to be primarily CLI.
-The GUI can be used to give visual feedback to the user rather than to collect input.
-While we don't prohibit non-CLI inputs, note that such inputs will reduce the suitability of the product to target users, which will be graded under the _product design_ criterion.<br>
+  Therefore, the input to the app needs to be primarily CLI.
+The GUI is used primarily to give visual feedback to the user.
+While we don't prohibit non-CLI inputs, note that such inputs will reduce the suitability of the product to target users.
+Therefore, give CLI alternatives to mouse/GUI inputs, if applicable.<br>
-  Some suggestions:
-  * Give keyboard alternatives to mouse/GUI inputs, if any.
+  Also keep in mind:
   * Regular typing is usually faster than using key combinations.
-Design the app in a way that you can do stuff faster by typing compared to mouse actions or key combinations.
   * <tooltip content="typing the full command and hitting ENTER will complete the task">One-shot commands</tooltip> are faster over <tooltip content="prompting the user to input one parameter at a time">multi-step commands</tooltip>.
 If you provide a multi-step command to help new users, you can also provide a one-shot equivalent for regular/expert users.<br>
-   %%Reason: We want the user to be able to accomplish tasks faster using CLI than a GUI; having to enter commands part-by-part will slow down the user.%%
 </span>

 <box type="warning">